- Venues & Rentals

 The Box Office will always advise you about obstructed-view seats.

 The Capitol Center rarely sells general-admission tickets to shows.
 Therefore, if you purchased a ticket from the Capitol Center, it is most likely for reserved seating (indicated by section, row and seat numbers).
-Occasionally, such as in the case of military bands, The Spotlight Cafe, and some William H. Gile Concert Series performances, we may issue general-admission tickets.
+Occasionally, such as in the case of The Spotlight Cafe, National Theatre Live broadcasts, Bolshoi Ballet broadcasts, and some William H. Gile Concert Series performances, we may issue general-admission tickets.

 Unfortunately, the Box Office is staffed for performances so that it may efficiently serve patrons attending the show and cannot sell tickets to other shows.

 We generally do not offer discounted “rush” tickets.
 Occasionally, promotional discounts will be offered, with notification through advertising and to members of the Capitol Center's email club.